Want to get involved in following elections, polls, and politics? Look no further.

 - Voting and Election Science Team (VEST) | Dataverse

-Polling Aggregates, Averages, and Archives
+Polls: Aggregates, Averages, and Archives

-- Gallup, especially the Gallup Historical Trends pages
+- Gallup, especially the Historical Trends pages

 - RealClearPolitics